-Training of Voter Service Center Election Officers
+Training of Vote Center Election Officers

-Training of vote center employees is guided by the California Secretary of State's PollWorker Training Guide.
-The county's Election Officer Training Manual and other training materials can be viewed on the County Clerk/Elections website.
+Training of vote center workers is guided by the California Secretary of State's Poll Worker Training Guide.
+The County's Election Officer Training Manual and other training materials can be viewed on the County Clerk/Elections website.
 This material is typically posted one month prior to Election Day.

 Each Election Officer will attend an in-person training where they will be presented with an overview of the election and the process.
-Under the guidance of a team of trainers, the election officer will go through a mock voter service center where they will receive hands-on experience with each of the stations and will learn how to check-in voters, issue ballots, print ballots, activate the ballot marking device, set-up the ballot marking device with the audio function, process conditional voter registration, and more.
-Each election officer will also work a minimum of one day in the 11-day centers for more "on the job" training.
+Under the guidance of a team of trainers, the election officer will go through a mock vote center where they will receive hands-on experience with each of the stations and will learn how to check-in voters, issue ballots, print ballots, activate the ballot marking device, set-up the ballot marking device with the audio function, process conditional voter registration, and more.
+Each election officer will also work a minimum of one day in an 11-day center for more "on the job" training.
 The 11-day centers will be led by County Clerk/Election Department staff and members of the training team.